VbaCoder/Meal-Planner-in-Excel-VBA/README.md

 **Language worksheet**

-All user messages and UI elements of this Excel sheet are internationalized.
-On the worksheet Language you can select the UI language in the " **Current language"** field and then activate it with the " **Change language**" button.
+All the user messages and UI elements of this Excel sheet are internationalized.
+The initially supported languages are: English, German and Slovak.
+You can select the UI language in the "**Current language"** field and then activate it with the "**Change language**" button.

 You can also add an additional column for **a new language** in the table on this sheet, e.g. "SP" for Spanish.
 In this new column you can enter your own string translations and the sheet will support this new UI language.